Is Postpartum Depression Real & How To Avoid It?

 Establish a support system.

-You can join community groups or make a list of people who you can reach out to in your hour of need.
-It can be anyone like your partner, friends, or family members who you think you can open up to easily.
+You can join community groups or make a list of people you can reach out to in your hour of need.
+It can be anyone, like your partner, friends, or family members, who you think you can open up to easily.

 Combat sleep challenges